tersesystems/blindsight/docs/src/main/paradox/usage/jsonld.md

 val schemaPerson = schemaVocab("Person") // prints "Person"
 ```

 There are also points where a [relative IRI reference](https://www.w3.org/TR/json-ld11/#iris) in the form "some/path/fragment" is defined.
 In JSON-LD, relative IRIs are relative to the [base IRI](https://www.w3.org/TR/json-ld11/#base-iri).
-A base IRI is created from an IRI using `base`, returning a @scaladoc[Base](com.tersesystems.blindsight.jsonld.Base), which can then return a [RelativeIRI](com.tersesystems.blindsight.jsonld.RelativeIRI)
+A base IRI is created from an IRI using `base`, returning a @scaladoc[Base](com.tersesystems.blindsight.jsonld.Base), which can then return a @scaladoc[RelativeIRI](com.tersesystems.blindsight.jsonld.RelativeIRI)

 ```scala
 val baseIRI: Base = IRI("http://example.com/").base